Nina Deutsch, MD

 Anita Honkanen, MD

 Dr. Anita Honkanen has been at Stanford University since 2003, after spending time in research at the MGH, followed by 4 years in private practice in Florida.
 As the Chief of Pediatric Anesthesiology and Pain Medicine at Stanford for 13 years, she became committed to developing the careers of her division faculty, mentoring several junior faculty members, fellows, medical and undergraduate students.
 She has also been a member of Stanford School of Medicine’s Peer Supporter network for several years, now known as Physician Resource Network, providing one-on-one support to fellow physicians with a variety of concerns.
-She has been coaching for WELI since the fall of 2018, and serves on the WELI Steering Committee.
+She has been coaching for WELI since the fall of 2018, and serves on the WELI Advisory Committee.
 Her other interests include work for the AAP, on the Section for Anesthesiology and Pain Medicine, MOCA simulation training, physician-centered creative writing, music, weight lifting, and biking.
 She is widowed and the mother of five adult daughters (and two small dogs – adopted!).